d4sein/Argila-Parser/doc/documentation.md

 ```
 The underscore on `_root()` is how you tell Argila not to grab it as a command.
 You can name this method however you like, but I recommend keeping it default.

 `@root` is a decorator, it takes the decorated method as an argument.
+*Thorough explanation on decorators further in the documentation.*

 The *return* statement returns a dict with all the info: